midlifemario/payomatix_web_SDK/README.md

 We understand that you may run into some errors while integrating our library.
 You can contact our developer team for support.

-For `authorization` and `validation` error responses, double-check your Secret key.
+For `Authorization` and `Validation` error responses, double-check your Secret key.
 If you get a `server` error, kindly engage the team for support.

 <a id="terms-and-conditions"></a>